5 Tips to Get the Strongest Wi-Fi Signal

 3. Move Your Wireless Router

 The strength of the signal can be impacted by the location of the router.
-Better Wi-Fi signal can be achieved by placing your router in clear, open spaces with no obstructions to your device.
+A better Wi-Fi signal can be achieved by placing your router in clear, open spaces with no obstructions to your device.

 Signals travel perpendicular, so the lower your router is to the floor, the lower the Wi-Fi signals will travel along the floor and struggle to reach parts of your home.